 The tower has some fantastic views trough arrow slits and other windows of the whole castle.
 This included viewing the main bridge in and the surrounding area.
-Heading down the tower stairs led to the Administrative palace then to the courtyard level where the smithy was located.
+Heading down the tower stairs led to the Administrative palace, then on to the courtyard level where the smithy was located.

-From the smithy I entered the main courtyard of Corvin castle which is a very nice area and gives access to al parts of the castle, it has balconies overlooking the goings on.
-Off the courtyard was some rooms on a balcony type walkway this included a hunting room with wall mounted heads, skulls and furs including lynx and wolf.
+From the smithy I entered the main courtyard of Corvin castle which is a very nice area and gives access to all parts of the castle, it has balconies overlooking the goings-on.
+Off the courtyard was some rooms on a balcony type walkway this included a hunting room with wall-mounted heads, skulls and furs including lynx and wolf.

-Another neighbouring rooms was dedicated to stones and the types of stone used in the construction of the buildings.
+Another neighbouring room is dedicated to stones and the types of stone used in the construction of the buildings.

 The Knights Hall

-Opposite the courtyard and under Council hall was the main knights hall which contained exhibition of suits of armour and weapons used.
+Opposite the courtyard and under Council hall was the main knight’s hall which contained an exhibition of suits of armour and weapons used.